 Solar electricity

 Solar photovoltaic (PV) systems, or solar cells, convert the energy of sunlight into electricity.
 The output of each cell is a low-voltage direct current, but this is usually converted by a device called an inverter into 240 volt alternating current to supplement the electricity mains.
-Since domestic demand for electricity does not usually match bright sunshine, in the UK surplus electricity not needed in the building is typically fed into the grid rather than trying to store it locally.
+Since domestic demand for electricity does not usually match periods of bright sunshine, in the UK surplus electricity not needed in the building is typically fed into the grid rather than trying to store it locally.
 An export meter enables payment for this.

 PV generation diagram